Frank Newnes: Career

 On leaving university in 1897, Newnes followed his father into his publishing business, eventually becoming President of George Newnes Ltd. He also became Chairman of Country Life, Ltd and a director of other companies in the publishing trade, including The Westminster Gazette, the Liberal-supporting newspaper founded by his father.
 The paper was dubbed the "pea-green incorruptible" – Prime Minister William Ewart Gladstone having personally approved its green colour.
 The firm was based at 17-21 Tavistock Street in premises leased from the eleventh Duke of Bedford.

 Newnes also had other commercial and investment interests, and served on the boards of the Norwich Union Fire Insurance Society and Norwich Union Life Insurance Society.
 He also served as a director of City & Commercial Investment Trusts Ltd and Redeemable Securities Trust Ltd and was Chairman of Associated Weavers, Ltd and Armoride Ltd. In addition to his business career, Newnes was called to the Bar by the Inner Temple in 1898, although it is not recorded that he ever practised the law.
+In 1907, he became a director of The Inambari Para-Rubber Estates, Limited, a joint stock company that exported rubber from the Inambari River in Peru.